ssmaceachern-dev/mythicalmonsters/chapter12_chartering_an_adventure.md

 ### Hooks
 A hook is the first clue you should place before the players.
 It needs to be something that draws them in and creates enough mystery for them to start following the trail of clues you've set up for this adventure.

-A good plot hook does two things: It grabs the attention of the players and it allows the characters of the story to use their gifts or abilities to solve a problem.
+A good plot hook does two things: It grabs the attention of the players and it allows the characters of the story to use their abilities to solve a problem or make a choice.

 There are two kinds of hooks an adventure can have: active hooks and passive hooks.
 Active hooks are events that call upon the players to act.
 Such examples include:
 - The party is attacked
 - A character has inherited an item with special significance
 - A character's mentor tasks them with a quest.

-Passive hooks are events that happen around the charaacters.
+Passive hooks are events that happen around the characters.
 They invite casual intrigue and exploration that leave the players finding more questions than answers.
 Examples include:
 - A public festival
 - Rumors about a great reward to be found or a bounty to be collected
 - A riot